Lord Of Flies Simon Death

 The actual killing of Simon is a brutal and chilling scene.
 Enveloped in the frenzied ritualistic dance of Jack's tribe, caught in a wave of intoxicating savagery, the boys mistake Simon for the "beast" they've been so desperately seeking.
 The act is not premeditated murder in the traditional sense; it's more of a violent, irrational outburst fueled by fear, superstition, and the intoxicating power of the group.
 This underscores the dangers of mob mentality and the ease with which individuals can lose their sense of morality when swept up in the fervor of a collective frenzy.

 The description of the attack is deliberately graphic and visceral, emphasizing the horrifying reality of the boys' descent into savagery.
-The act is not presented as heroic or justified; instead, it's depicted as a senseless act of violence that highlights the boys' complete loss of control and their inability to differentiate between friend and foe.
+In practice, the act is not presented as heroic or justified; instead, it's depicted as a senseless act of violence that highlights the boys' complete loss of control and their inability to differentiate between friend and foe.
 The boys' actions are not simply violent; they are utterly destructive, indicative of the complete breakdown of social order and moral compass.
 This underscores the novel's central theme: the potential for savagery to exist within even the most seemingly civilized individuals.

 Symbolism and Interpretation: Innocence, Goodness, and the Cost of Truth